 Pregnancy may affect your social welfare payment.
 You may be entitled to a different payment or an increase in your current payment.
 Find out more here.

-Deserted Wife’s Benefit is a social insurance payment made to a women who was deserted by her husband.
-This payment was closed off to new applicants in January 1997.
-Some women however continue to get a deserted wife's payment.
+Deserted Wife’s Benefit is a social insurance payment made to women who were deserted by their husbands.
+This payment closed to new applicants in January 1997.
+Some women, however, continue to get a deserted wife's payment.

 Deserted Wife’s Allowance is a means-tested payment for women under 66 without dependent children who were deserted by their husband and who do not qualify for Deserted Wife’s Benefit.